PrestaShopCorp/header-stamp/README.md

 --license=LICENSE        License file to apply [default: "assets/osl3.txt"] --exclude=EXCLUDE        Comma-separated list of folders and files to exclude from the update [default: ""] --extensions=EXTENSIONS  Comma-separated list of file extensions to update [default: "php,js,css,scss,tpl,html.twig,json,vue"]
+--target=PATH            Folder to work in [default: Current directory] --dry-run                Dry-run mode does not modify files --display-report         Whether or not to display a report
 ```

 ## Development